Giovanni-Ramirez/prework-study-guide/README.md

 - My Motivation was to keep this to look back on when needed and also to see my progress as a developer.
 - I built this to get my feet wet as a developer.
-- This will help when I can't quite remember what i should already know.
+- This will help when I can't quite remember what I should already know.
 - I learn HTML, CSS, JS, & Git

 ## Table of Contents (Optional)